vala-lang/vala-www/blog/vala-docs-may-2026.md

 The repository for the documentation website is located at: [https://github.com/vala-lang/vala-docs](https://github.com/vala-lang/vala-docs).
 Feel free to report issues and help update the documentation.

-Also, at the bottom of every page of the documentation site, there’s an “edit this page” link, which makes it easy to fix fix any issues you find on a page you were reading.
+Also, at the bottom of every page of the documentation site, there’s an “edit this page” link, which makes it easy to ~~fiz~~ fix any typos that you find on a page you were reading.

 Thanks for reading!